-Drawing on her interest for domestic interiors, Arriagada combines found wallpapers and textiles with painting, drawing and collage to produce works that explore the boundaries between fine art and decoration, ‘taste’ and kitsch, the precious and the banal.
+Drawing on her interest in domesticity in a world of constant change and migration, Arriagada combines found wallpapers and textiles with painting, drawing and collage to produce works that explore places of comfort, intimacy and regeneration and that question the common hierarchy determining what is precious or banal, fine art or decoration.

 The social space of the home, implied by found cloths and patterned papers, is reworked and reframed to invoke the tensions and interactions between the private domestic sphere and the public arena.

-Taking the everyday as her starting point Arriagada works directly onto wood veneer, canvas or flimsy fabrics such as gingham, allowing elements of chance to shape the outcome until she arrives at a point of visual clarity.
-She repeatedly applies and scrapes back layers of paint to establish a grid or patterned ground against which organic shapes flourish in naïve, expressive strokes.
+Taking the everyday as her starting point Arriagada works directly onto thin wood veneer, patched canvas or flimsy fabrics such as gingham, establishing a grid or patterned ground against which organic shapes flourish in naïve, expressive strokes.

-Arriagada’s actions seem both tentative and bold, awkward and assured as she builds up layers of collage and print or reverses a canvas and reworks it, blocks out and then exposes the tacky floral print onto which thick colour fields have been applied.
-The resulting works with their fluid, dynamic surfaces invite active looking and open up intimate and elusive spaces, rich in colour, texture and nostalgic association.
+Arriagada’s actions seem both tentative and bold, awkward and assured as she builds up layers of collage and print or reverses a canvas and reworks it.
+The resulting works with their fluid, dynamic surfaces invite active looking and open up intimate and elusive spaces, rich in color, texture and nostalgic association.